 Savor the flavor of your favorite herbs and add a bright bit of green to your kitchen when you bring your herb garden inside this winter.
 Many herbs, especially perennials such as rosemary, will grow indoors as long as they have plenty of light and water.

-If you have a sunny windowsill, at least four hours of sunshine a day, and preferably more, you can grow herbs and use the leaves in cold weather soups and stews.
+If you have a sunny windowsill that offers at least four hours of sunshine a day, preferably more, you can grow herbs and use the leaves in cold-weather roasts, soups and stews.
 The herbs featured in Thanksgiving and holiday menus, like rosemary, thyme, parsley and sage, can be kept in the kitchen and snipped as you need them.
 In addition to their culinary purposes, you can crush the leaves to bring out the fragrance.

 Tips for Growing Herbs Indoors

 - Begin with good quality plants.
-You can start herbs from seed, but you can harvest sooner if you start with seedlings, either purchased from the Garden Center or plants in your own garden.
-If you’re bringing herb containers from the outside in, let them experience a few cold, not freezing nights, to toughen them up for the transition indoors.
-It’s wise to quarantine plants for a few weeks and monitor for plants and diseases.
+You can always start herbs from seed, but you will harvest sooner if you start with seedlings, either purchased from the Garden Center or from plants in your own garden.
+If you’re bringing herb containers from the outside in, let them experience a few cold, not freezing, nights to toughen them up for the transition indoors.
+It’s wise to quarantine plants for a few weeks and monitor for pests and diseases.